 6. Best Compact: Makita HW101 Pressure Washer

-Another compact unit that provides plenty of performance for car valeting is the Makita HW101.
-It’s powered by a 1,300 watt electric motor and features a total stop system that switches the motor on or off via the lance trigger.
+Another compact machine that provides plenty of performance for car valeting is the Makita HW101.
+It’s powered by a 1,300-watt electric motor and features a total stop system that switches the motor on or off via the lance trigger.

-In order to improve the longevity of the pressure washer, it features stainless steel pistons and an aluminium pump head, which work inline with the reliable electric motor.
+To improve the longevity of the pressure washer, it features stainless steel pistons and an aluminium pump head, which work in line with the reliable electric motor.

 A car pressure washer is a big investment for many people and it’s worthwhile spending your time to find the best.
-To help you choose, our recommendations have been rated based upon our own experience as well as multiple factors.
+To help you choose, our recommendations have been rated based on our own experience, the latest research as well as multiple factors.
 We have tried and tested pressure washers from all the big brands but the Karcher K4 is certainly the best.
-I am sure the newer models by the brand are just as good but the K4 model is all that you need and much cheaper.
+I am sure the newer models by the brand are just as good but the K4 model is all that you need but much cheaper.

 As well as testing, we also based our recommendations on multiple factors.
 These factors included their performance, available attachments, features, warranty, weight, portability, hose length and value for money.

-Investing into a pressure washer for car valeting allows you to be more thorough with your car cleaning.
-It also gives you the opportunity to use some of the best rated snow foams, which covers your car in foam and acts as a pre-wash.
+Investing in a pressure washer for car valeting allows you to be more thorough with your car cleaning.
+It also allows you to use some of the best-rated snow foams, which cover your car in foam and acts as a pre-wash.

-To avoid disappointment, we advise that you purchase from reputable brands in the UK that provide warranties.
-In terms of the power output, you will want to avoid excessively powerful machines unless they provide multiple power modes.
-As a general rule, we recommend car pressure washers that provide between 100 to 140 bar of pressure.
+To avoid disappointment, we advise that you purchase a machine from a reputable brand that provides warranties.
+In terms of power output, you’ll want to avoid excessively powerful machines unless they provide multiple power modes.
+As a general rule, we recommend car pressure washers that provide between 100 to 140 bar pressure.

 Car Pressure Washer FAQ's

-Regardless to whether you use snow foam or not, you can begin to use the pressure washer by rinsing the car down from top to bottom.
+Regardless of whether you use snow foam or not, you can begin to use the pressure washer by rinsing the car down from top to bottom.

 Using a pressure washer is really that easy and it gives you far more cleaning power for a deeper clean.